sashapodgoreanu/curriculum/index.md

 `2021 - present`
 __Team Lead at [XCally - Ingo Group](https://www.xenialab.com/), Turin (Italy).__ <br>
 Leading the development of new features for a product, a cloud-based and on-premise contact center solution.
-Responsible for the design of the solution architecture, the setup of the development processes, the recruitment of the development team.
+Responsible for the design of the solution architecture, the setup of the development processes, and the recruitment of the development team.
+Developed and designed integrations with Facebook, WhatsApp, OpenIA, and AWS Post Call Analytics and Transcribe.
+Created dashboards by exploiting a data lake and time series database that draw metrics from Asterisk.
+Spearheaded the development of a new reporting system by leveraging a data warehouse.

 `2018 - 2021`
 __Senior Software Developer at [Lutech](https://lutech.group/it), Turin (Italy).__ <br>